FujiNetWIFI/servers/5cardstud/server/mock-server/readme.md

 This is an incomplete 5 Card Stud server written in GO for the purposes of writing/testing 5 Card Stud clients.
 This is my first project in GO, so do not expect expert use of the language.

 As this is focused on assisting in designing a client, it currently:
-* Provides bots that simulate a game
+* Provides bots that simulate a game (They will CHECK whenever they can, and occasionally bet/raise or fold)
 * Provides end of game detection and starting a new game
 * Provides only legal moves to each player
 * **Does not** support multiple clients